 Kedarnath Base Camp to Kedarnath Temple (1 km)

-- The final kilometer from the base camp to the Kedarnath Temple is relatively easier and well-supported with facilities.
-The base camp itself is equipped with GMVN camps where reservations can be made through their official website.
+The final 1 km trek from the base camp to Kedarnath temple is easy to walk and has many facilities for pilgrims.
+The base camp also offers GMVN camps, which can be booked in advance on their official website.

 - Gaurikund